nyu-pl-fa18/class11/README.md

 }
 ```

-then we can call this method simply by referring to the
+then we can call this method simply by referring to the `Pair`
-`Pair` companion object, followed by the argument list of
+companion object, followed by the argument list of the call to `apply`
-the call:
+(omitting the method name `apply` in the call):

 ```scala
 scala> def p = Point(3.0,4.0)